Rotationally Equivariant Super-Resolution of Velocity Fields in Two-Dimensional Fluids Using Convolutional Neural

+The DSC/MS and RRDN were converted into rotationally equivariant CNNs by replacing each layer with its equivariant counterpart.
+Mathematically, if each layer is rotationally equivariant, the entire network is equivariant as well.\cite{Weiler2019, Bronstein2021} The rotationally equivariant versions are referred to as the Eq-DSC/MS and Eq-RRDN.
+The DSC/MS and RRDN are equivariant to translation, while the Eq-DSC/MS and Eq-RRDN are equivariant to translation and rotation.
+The DSC/MS and RRDN are referred to as the original and conventional CNNs, while the Eq-DSC/MS and Eq-RRDN are referred to as the rotationally equivariant and $C_N$-equivariant CNNs.
+The meaning of $C_N$ is explained below.
+In the following, the replacement of convolution layers is discussed, followed by a description of the other layers.

+The rotationally equivariant convolution is implemented by the theory and software library of Weiler and Cesa.\cite{Weiler2019} Specifically, the rotational equivariance is achieved by sharing the weights of convolution kernels along the azimuthal and channel directions.
+Compared with ordinary convolution, this weight sharing reduces the number of learnable parameters.
+The theory is briefly reviewed in Appendix \ref{sec-app:theory-CNN}.

-One of the important hyperparameters in equivariant CNNs is the group representation used in hidden layers.\cite{Weiler2019} We adopted the regular representation of $C_N$, considering the following three reasons.
-First, the regular representation consists of all irreducible representations, namely all minimal representations.\cite{Gilmore2008, Zee2016} Second, the CNNs using the regular representation showed high accuracy in image classification.\cite{Cohen2016, Cohen2017, Marcos2017, Weiler2019} Third, each channel can be transformed nonlinearly and independently when the regular representation is used.\cite{Cohen2016, Weiler2019} When the irreducible representation is employed, each channel cannot be transformed independently by a nonlinear function such as ReLU.
+The regular representation\cite{Gilmore2008, Zee2016} was adopted in all rotationally equivariant convolutions.
+It is necessary to determine the matrix representation of rotation, which is a hyper-parameter.\cite{Weiler2019} In the regular representation, the rotation is formulated as a permutation along the channel direction.
+There are three reasons for adopting the regular representation.
+First, it comprises all irreducible representations, i.e., all minimal representations.\cite{Gilmore2008, Zee2016} Second, CNNs using the regular representation have exhibited high accuracy in image classification.\cite{Cohen2016, Cohen2017, Marcos2017, Weiler2019} Third, each channel can be transformed nonlinearly and independently when the regular representation is used.\cite{Cohen2016, Weiler2019} In contrast, when another representation is employed, each channel may not be transformed independently by a nonlinear function such as ReLU.